gustonstomy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 001 hello => a script that adds execute permission to the owner of the file chmod 001001 hello => adds user and group excution permission chmod 001001001 hello => adds execution permission to all
+chmod 001 hello => a script that adds execute permission to the owner of the file chmod 001001 hello => adds user and group excution permission chmod 001001001 hello => adds execution permission to all chomd 007 => permission for only others chmod 753 hello => permission -rwxr-x-wx